 “No, not yet.
 Zoey suggested a past that I’m going to try to make instead of this sauce.
 I’m eager to see how it’ll taste,” Nico said

-“That reminds me, Zoey, I need you to pick up some of the Halloween permits from the lawyers,” he said placing some keys in front of me, “I need to check them ASAP.”
+“That reminds me, Zoey, I need you to pick up some of the Halloween permits from the lawyers,” he said, placing some keys in front of me, “I need to check them ASAP.”

 “I guess we’ll have to raincheck,” I smiled.
 “Thank you for letting me try a bit of your new creation.”

 I grabbed my phone and headed across the street to the garage.
 I was a little confused why Nolan just hadn’t told me earlier about the permits.
-I would’ve done them first thing in the morning had he told me.
+I would’ve done the first thing in the morning had he told me.

 I looked at my phone quickly and saw that not only was my message box full, but I had over 200 texts that I hadn’t read.
-I deleted my voicemail without listening to a single message.
+So I deleted my voicemail without listening to a single message.
 In case Nolan needed to call, I wanted to make sure that he could leave a message.

 I checked my email and saw a message Nikki had sent to the girls calling for a girl’s night tomorrow to celebrate me surviving my first week on Sunday.
-It was sweet and I smiled at her thoughtfulness.
+It was sweet, and I smiled at her thoughtfulness.

 “Why are you smiling?”
 I heard from Nolan’s office.

-“I’m just imagining multiple ways of poisoning you if you have us stay here much longer,” I said throwing him an evil smile.
+“I’m just imagining multiple ways of poisoning you if you have us stay here much longer,” I said, throwing him an evil smile.

 “You are more than welcome to leave early,” he said.